Peru interim president quits after ultimatum from Congress, protest deaths | Politics

 Peru interim president quits after ultimatum from Congress, protest deaths

 Peru's interim president, Manuel Merino, resigned on Sunday after the country's political parties demanded he step down or face impeachment following the deaths of two people in protests over the sudden ouster of his predecessor.
 Merino had been in office for less than a week, after Peru's Congress voted last Monday to remove Martin Vizcarra as president over bribery allegations, which he denies.
-Neither Merino nor Luis Valdez, head of the Congress, said who would now be named as president.
+Lawmakers are set to meet later today to determine who should be the country's next president, or at least, how he or she might be chosen.

 Thousands in Peru had staged some of the country's largest protests in decades - mostly peaceful but increasingly marred by clashes - since Congress voted to remove Vizcarra as president.
 Just minutes before Merino announced he would step down, Congress president Luis Valdez said all of the country's political parties had agreed he should resign.
 If he declined, Valdez said, lawmakers would launch impeachment proceedings.

-Peru's National Human Rights coordinator said 102 people were injured and at least 41 were missing.
-The Health Ministry said separately that 63 people were hospitalized after suffering injuries or inhaling tear gas.
-At least nine had gunshot wounds, officials said.
-After the violence, all of Merino's Cabinet ministers, who had been sworn in on Thursday, offered their resignations.
-Calls on Sunday grew for the departure of Merino, who took over last Tuesday.
+Peru's National Human Rights coordinator said 102 people were injured, some after inhaling tear gas.
+At least nine had suffered gunshot wounds, health officials said.
+After the violence, all of Merino's Cabinet ministers, who had been sworn in on Thursday, offered their resignations, leading to renewed calls for Merino's departure.

-The national assembly of Peru's regional governments also released a statement demanding Merino's resignation, saying he was "politically responsible for the acts of violence."
-Vizcarra blamed repression by Merino's "illegal and illegitimate government" for the deaths of the two protesters overnight.
+Vizcarra, whose ouster prompted the crisis, called Merino a "dictator" installed by Congress and warned against allowing lawmakers to once again determine who would become Peru's next leader.
+"Should those who took these unconstitutional measures be the ones who bring us a solution?" he said to reporters outside his home following Merino's resignation.

-"The country will not allow the deaths of these brave young men to go unpunished," Vizcarra wrote on Twitter.
-FIREWORKS AND TEAR GAS
+He asked instead that Peru's Constitutional Court weigh in immediately on whether or not his own impeachment had been legal.
+The court is expected to meet on Wednesday to hear arguments on the issue.
+"I am here to collaborate," Vizcarra said.

 Peru's Ombudsman warned on Twitter late Saturday that security forces had begun "misusing force and throwing tear gas without justification" against young protesters who had gathered in the city's center.
 The agency has demanded an investigation.
 "The march is not for Vizcarra to return, it is strictly against Merino.
 We are tired of corruption, of the usual politicians who divide and impose their personal interests," said César Anchante, a University of Lima graduate who marched in a rally Saturday.